-Presenting a unique opportunity for international Indigenous connections, the Taiwan – Australia exchange focuses on cultural exchange and the collaborative creation of a musical performance.
+Presenting a unique opportunity for international Indigenous connections, the Taiwan – Australia project focuses on cultural exchange and the collaborative creation of a musical performance.
 The November 2017 tour saw members of Tiwi Island band B2M working together with members of the Amis and Bunun communities to explore their rich cultural connections to generate new forms of musical expression.
-The tour culminated in a performance at the Amis Festival: Dulan, followed by a free community rock concert in Fuli.
+The tour culminated in a performance of Bunun-Tiwi-Amis at the Amis Festival: Dulan, followed by a free community concert in Fuli.
 This performance, collaboratively borne out of regard and respect for each party’s musical inheritance, traditions and expertise, had far reaching benefits for the artists involved and the audiences, privileged to witness their work.
 Read B2M band member Yello Simon’s reflection on the trip here!

 The exchange also provided a range of professional development workshops in local and regional schools and facilitates industry meetings with local festival organisers, creating new pathways for Indigenous Taiwanese and Australian musicians to broaden their recognition both nationally and internationally.
 In November 2017 we were delighted to attend the Hualien Living Art Festival and visit Fuli Senior High School, Luenshang School, Fubei Senior School, and Chuentze School.

 A Taiwanese documentary film crew travelled with the group for the duration of the project to capture intimate behind-the-scenes footage and the beautiful Bunun-Tiwi-Amis film is testament to the shared joy experienced during the creative development in Taiwan.

 In June 2018, the Bunun Children’s Choir will travel to Australia to perform with B2M at Barunga Festival – giving Australian audiences a taste of this rich and unique cultural exchange.